typelevel/cats-effect/docs/typeclasses/spawn.md

 } yield ()
 ```

 This will print "`Catch me if you can!`" a nondeterministic number of times (probably quite a few!) as the `target` fiber loops around and around, printing over and over again, until the main fiber finishes sleeping for one second and cancels it.
-Technically, cancellation may not *instantaneously* reflect in the target fiber, depending on implementation details, but in practice it is almost always practically instant.
+Technically, cancelation may not *instantaneously* reflect in the target fiber, depending on implementation details, but in practice it is almost always practically instant.
 The `target` fiber's execution is almost immediately halted, it stops printing, and the program terminates.

-It is actually impossible to replicate this example with `Thread` without building your own machinery for managing cancellation (usually some shared `Boolean` which tracks whether or not you've been canceled).
+It is actually impossible to replicate this example with `Thread` without building your own machinery for managing cancelation (usually some shared `Boolean` which tracks whether or not you've been canceled).
 With `Fiber`, it is handled for you.

-Even more importantly, this cancellation mechanism is the same one that is described by [`MonadCancel`](./monadcancel.md), meaning that all of the resource safety and `uncancelable` functionality that it defines can be brought to bear, making it possible to write code which is resource-safe even when externally canceled by some other fiber.
+Even more importantly, this cancelation mechanism is the same one that is described by [`MonadCancel`](./monadcancel.md), meaning that all of the resource safety and `uncancelable` functionality that it defines can be brought to bear, making it possible to write code which is resource-safe even when externally canceled by some other fiber.
 This problem is nearly impossible to solve by any other means.

-In practice, this kind of cancellation is often handled for you (the user) in the form of cleanup when unexpected things happen.
+In practice, this kind of cancelation is often handled for you (the user) in the form of cleanup when unexpected things happen.
 For example, imagine the following code:

 ```scala
 import cats.syntax.all._